EliGor1989/sharedMemoryClient/README.md

 - Visual basic

 In all the examples the steps to follow are the same:
-1. First we need to ** Load de Dynamic Link Library** (For 32Bits or 64Bits) depends on your application.
+1. First we need to **Load de Dynamic Link Library** (For 32Bits or 64Bits) depends on your application.
 The library must be in the same place as the executable or it can be in the System32 folder.
-2. Then we must **open the shared memory **with which we wish to work by calling the openMemory function, specifying the name of the memory and the type of memory (We open all the memories with which we wish to work).
+2. Then we must **open the shared memory** with which we wish to work by calling the openMemory function, specifying the name of the memory and the type of memory (We open all the memories with which we wish to work).
-3. Once the memory (s) are open **we can read and/or write** to it using the function corresponding to each type of variable (Integer, float, double, char *).
+3. Once the memory(s) are open **we can read and/or write** to it using the function corresponding to each type of variable (Integer, float, double, char *).

-A more detailed tutorial about the functions can be found in the source code file or in the Wiki [here](https://github.com/portalTS/json-gui/wiki).
+A more detailed explanation about the functions can be found in the source code file or in the Wiki [here](https://github.com/EliGor1989/sharedMemoryClient/wiki/Functions-in-the-Library).

 #### Matlab Example
 Example of using the dynamic link library in Matlab.
-1. Load de Dynamic Link Library.
+1. Load the Dynamic Link Library.
 If we are in a 64-bit Matlab we load "smClient64.dll", the library must be in the same place where we are or in the System32 folder.
+All usage information is in the Matlab.m sample file
+NOTE: If you have any problems running this example like "No supported compiler was found", you can check the help on the Wiki page [here](https://github.com/EliGor1989/sharedMemoryClient/wiki/Trouble-help#2-error-error-using-loadlibrary-no-supported-compiler-was-found-you-can-install-the-freely-available-mingw-w64).
 ```
 loadlibrary('smClient64.dll','./smClient.h')
 ```